 A loan is classified as a troubled debt restructuring ("TDR") when a borrower is experiencing financial difficulties and the Bank grants a concession to the borrower in the restructuring that the Bank would not otherwise consider.
 These concessions may include - but are not limited to - certain interest rate reductions; principal forgiveness; deferral of interest payments; certain extensions of maturity dates; a reduction of accrued interest; and other actions intended to minimize potential losses to the Bank.
 A TDR loan is considered to be impaired and is individually evaluated for impairment.
-A TDR loan can be classified as either accrual or non-accrual.
+A TDR loan can either be on accruing or non-accrual status depending on whether collection of principal and interest is doubtful.